Edward-Perez/express-site/README.md

 # Static Node.js and Express Site
 ### Project 6 from the Treehouse Full Stack Javascript TechDegree program.
-**_Demonstrates knowledge of Node.js, Express and Pug._**
+**_Node.js, Express and Pug._**

-In this project, I will create a portfolio site to showcase the projects I've built at Treehouse.
-I will use my knowledge of Node.js, Express and Pug to build a powerful and modern back end.
+In this project, I will create a portfolio site to showcase the projects I've built at Treehouse using Node.js, Express and Pug to implement the project requirements.

 ### Project Requirements
 * Initialize the app